 - Retailers and distributors

-You may have greater Christmas sales opportunities in 2019 on the above platforms.
+You may have greater Christmas sales opportunities on the above platforms.
 To attract such traffic, the most popular and trusted places where brands will advertise themselves and launch marketing campaigns are these:

 - Email campaigns